martin-brennan/writing.martin-brennan.com/_drafts/2017-11-25-the-subtle-art-of-not-giving-a-fuck.md

 > The more interesting question is the pain.
 What is the pain that you want to sustain?
 That is the hard question that matters, the question that will actually get you somewhere.
 It's the question that can change a perspective, a life.
 It's what makes me, me, and you, you.
 It's what defines us and separates us and ultimately brings us together.

 Everyone likes pleasurable things, but often to get better at something, be it writing, playing an instrument, your career, or your relationship, there is going to be a fair amount of pain involved.
 We choose what we suffer for.
-No one picks up a guitar and becomes Jimi Hendrix.
+No one picks up a guitar one day and becomes Jimi Hendrix the next.
 There are a lot of false starts, and hundreds of hours of practice, and plenty of self-doubt and procrastination.
 And sometimes all that suffering can be for naught.
 But the important thing is that we _can choose_.
 Manson gives the same example, of having a dream of someday being a rockstar.
 But he wasn't willing to _suffer_ for it.

 > I was in love with the result—the image of me on stage, people cheering, me rocking out, pouring my heart into what I was playing—but I wasn't in love with the process.
 And because of that, I failed.
 And because of that, I failed at it.
 Repeatedly.
 Hell, I didn't even try hard enough to fail at it.
 I hardly tried at all.
 The daily drudgery of practicing, the logistics of finding a group and rehearsing, the pain of finding gigs and actually getting people to show up and give a shit, the broken strings, the blown tube amp, hauling forty pounds of gear to and from rehearsals with no car.
 It's a mountain of a dream and a mile-high climb to the top.
 And what it took me a long time to discover is that I didn't like to climb much.
 I just liked to imagine the summit.